Baluf/anchor/README.md

 - API that receives aschema for the new sheet to be created.
 - API that set a specific cell’s value in a specific sheet.
-- API that that return a sheet by id.
+- API that return a sheet by id.

 ## Endpoints